OpenDSA/OpenDSA/RST/en/Glossary.rst

       constant number of inputs.
 It could be a gross under-estimate of the truth.

+   map
+      A :term:`data structure` that relates a :term:`key` to a :term:`record`.

+   mapping
+      A :term:`function` that maps every element of a given :term:`set` to a unique element of another set; a correspondence.

    max heap
       A :term:`heap` where every node has a key value greater than its children.
 As a consequence, the node with maximum key value is at the root.

    mergesort
-      A sort that requires :math:`\Theta(n \log n)` in the best, average, and worst cases.
-Conceptually it is simple: Split the list in half, sort the halves, then merge them together.
+      A sorting algorithm that requires :math:`\Theta(n \log n)` in the best, average, and worst cases.
+      Conceptually it is simple:
+      Split the list in half, sort the halves, then merge them together.
       It is a bit complicated to implement effiently on an array.

    member
    members